Commercial Property Tax

 BOMA Nova Scotia Calling for Property Tax Reform

-Executive SummaryAs Nova Scotia municipalities draw up their first post-COVID budgets, a new focus on property taxation has emerged.
-The Building Owners & Managers Association of Nova Scotia (BOMA Nova Scotia) represents the commercial real estate industry; currently our members pay taxes at roughly 2.88 times the current residential rates.
+Executive SummaryAs Nova Scotian municipalities draw up their first post-COVID budgets, a new focus on property taxation has emerged.
+The Building Owners & Managers Association of Nova Scotia (BOMA Nova Scotia) represents the commercial real estate industry; currently, our members pay taxes at roughly 2.85 times the current residential rates.
 We look for increased fairness in distributing the taxation burden in Nova Scotia, and have developed three key recommendations:

 - Abolish the Capped Assessment Program (CAP) - The CAP qualified segment of the total global tax base is significant in size and unfairly benefits from a lower tax burden.
-This inadvertently shifts the tax burden to non-owner occupied residential tax-payers and the Commercial class.
+This inadvertently shifts the tax burden to the non-owner-occupied residential taxpayers and the Commercial class.

 - Solidify the Equity & Uniformity provision in the Nova Scotia Assessment Act - Commercial property owners operate in a competitive space and require their assessments to be predictable, equitable, and have a uniform application.
-We recommend that the provincial government amend Section 42 of the Act with more concise and precise language so that assessed values are equitable with each other, and do not depend on an Assessment to Sales ratio (ASR) model as is presently the case.
+We recommend that the provincial government amend Section 42 of the Act with more concise and precise language so that assessed values are equitable with each other, and do not depend on an Assessment to Sales ratio (ASR) model which is currently being used.

 Total Square footage under management: 17,050,000 sq.ft.

 Total ownership companies 37